ChiragSehra/Decision-Trees-on-Pokemon/README.md

 # Pokemon-on-Decision-Trees
 Decision trees implementation on Data of Pokemons

+# Caution: This is the explanation of the Concept.Given code contains direct imports from libraries!

 ## DECISION TREES
 Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
 Decision trees learn from data to approximate a sine curve with a set of if-then-else decision rules.
 The deeper the tree, the more complex the decision rules and the fitter the model.